deletedcu/angular-demo/projects/project-03-b-testing/README.md

 5. Woo hoo, we're failing again!
 We need to import one more thing.
 It's called `RouterTestingModule` and it comes from the `@angular/router/testing` package.
 Don't forget to add it to the `imports` array, too.
 Save the file, and check the `ng test` browser output one more time.

-6. Create a new test below the 'should be created' one, and call it 'should get data from the data banks'.
+6. Create a new test below the 'should be created' one, and call it 'should have a findTurret function to get data from the data banks'.
 Fail this test the old fashioned way, by making it test `expect(true).toEqual(false);`.

 7. Let's actually test something now.
 We're going to make a lot of changes to our Death Square Dashboard™, and we need to make sure that `findTurret` is still a working function.
 Replace our `expect(true)...` expectation with `expect(typeof(component.findTurret)).toBe('function');`